benjaminocampo/bridging_ie_hs_embs/README.md

   - **`experiments/RQ3`**: Contains the experiments related to Research Question 3.

 Feel free to explore the repository and access the datasets and experiment results as needed.

+# Contributing

+We are thrilled that you are interested in contributing to our work!
+Your contributions will help to make our project even better and more useful for the community.

+Here are some ways you can contribute:

+- Bug reporting: If you find a bug in our code, please report it to us by creating a new issue in our GitHub repository.
+Be sure to include detailed information about the bug and the steps to reproduce it.

+- Code contributions: If you have experience with the technologies we are using and would like to contribute to the codebase, please feel free to submit a pull request.
+We welcome contributions of all sizes, whether it's a small bug fix or a new feature.

+- Documentation: If you find that our documentation is lacking or could be improved, we would be grateful for your contributions.
+Whether it's fixing typos, adding new examples or explanations, or reorganizing the information, your help is greatly appreciated.

+- Testing: Testing is an important part of our development process.
+We would appreciate it if you could test our code and let us know if you find any issues.

+- Feature requests: If you have an idea for a new feature or improvement, please let us know by creating a new issue in our GitHub repository.

+All contributions are welcome and appreciated!
+We look forward to working with you to improve our project.